Teaching Phonics at Home: Singapore Parents' Step-by-Step Guide

 Help your K1-K2 child master phonics at home with this Singapore parents' guide — practical steps, local curriculum tips, and fun daily routines.

-QuizKin Team
+ParentLah Team

 Published 18 May 2026

-K1 (Age 4–5): Sounds and Letters
+K1 (Age 4-5): Learning the Sounds

-At this stage, children are learning:
+At this stage, kids are working on:

 - Short vowel sounds: a, e, i, o, u

-K2 (Age 5–6): Blending and Digraphs
+K2 (Age 5-6): Blending and Beyond

 - Consonant blends: bl, cr, st, tr